 Managing invasive plants is expensive and labor-intensive.
-The high cost of conventional tactics like mowing and herbicide application has led managers to look to less traditional methods of control, including the use of browsing goats.
+The high cost of conventional tactics like mowing and herbicide application has led managers to look to less traditional methods of control such as use of browsing goats.

 Goat management has surged in popularity, but proof that it works in the long-term is lacking.
-This project will evaluate the lasting benefits of goat defoliation for buckthorn management and determine if feeding poses harm to the native plant ecosystem.
+This project evaluated the lasting benefits of goat defoliation for buckthorn management and determined if feeding poses harm to the native plant ecosystem.

-Finally: an area of concern with goat management involves the deadly snail- or slug-borne parasite Parastronguloides tenuis.
+Another area of concern with goat management involves the deadly snail- or slug-borne parasite, Parastronguloides tenuis.
 Goats who eat an infected snail or slug while grazing can suffer a number of neurological symptoms ranging from paralysis to death.
-Some universities have recommended the use of grazing geese for snail and slug control, and this project will test that method for the first time on a goat grazing system.
+Some universities have recommended the use of grazing geese for snail and slug control, and this project tested that method for the first time on a goat grazing system.

 - How effective is goat browsing for long-term invasive species control?

 - What are the effects, if any, of goat browsing on native plant diversity?

 - Does goose grazing lower risk of the P. tenuis parasite in goat herds?

 This project aims to provide realistic estimates of goat browsing service costs, environmental impacts, and control benefits to guide managers towards the best decision for their land.

 The research also evaluates a relief strategy for a deadly parasite that threatens goats in the field.
 By protecting goat herd health and limiting parasite exposure at management sites, the costs of goat browsing services may be reduced for everyone.

 Targeted grazing by goats has some benefits for the control of invasive R. cathartica and the enhancement of native plant communities.
 However, goats provide only temporary suppression of R. cathartica abundance and the invasive shrub rebounds after grazing ends.
 In some cases of the study, native plant diversity reached higher levels following grazing treatments.